rimutaka/posts/elasticquery-write-update/readme.md

 ```powershell
 azpm.exe replace -t ext_{1}__{2} -g C:\migration-repo\cross-db-exec-grep-4v.txt
 ```
-where `ext__{1}__{2}` is the renaming template and `cross-db-exec-grep-4v.txt` is sanitised grep output from the previous steps.
+where `ext_{1}__{2}` is the renaming template and `cross-db-exec-grep-4v.txt` is a sanitised GREP output file from the previous steps.

-The utility goes through every line in the grep output file and modifies the original names according to the template like in this example:
+The utility goes through every line in the GREP output file and modifies the original names according to the template like in this example:
 ```sql
 exec PBL_Location.dbo.sp_RemoveObjectLocation @ObjectLocationId, @ChannelId
 exec ext__PBL_Location__sp_RemoveObjectLocation @ObjectLocationId,@ChannelId